zeiss-microscopy/OAD/ZEN-API/README.md

 The gateway will use TLS if possible.

 - If a certificate is configured, it is used
-- Otherwise if a certificate at the default location (C:\ProgramData\Carl Zeiss\ZenApiGateway\Certificates) is found, it is used
+- Otherwise if a certificate at the default location (C:\ProgramData\Carl Zeiss\ZEN APIGateway\Certificates) is found, it is used
 - Otherwise a certificate at the default location is generated and used (using a self-signed root certificate that is also generated)

 The gateway uses mTLS to communicate with Zen applications ("api providers").
 For that, the same certificate is used as a client certificate (when the gateway connects to Zen the gateway acts as a client).
 Both applications validate the certificate of the other site.
 For that, the normal root certificates installed on the machine (either for the user or machine) are used.